 Australian Defence Force Cadets aim is to provide opportunities for all young Australians to obtain comprehensive personal challenges, growth, enhanced self-esteem, self-discipline, and adventurous enjoyment in a military setting.

 TS Magnus is a school based unit that is the second oldest Australian Navy Cadet unit in Queensland.
-Being active for over 50 years we have seen a large number of ex-cadets move into the defence force fulfilling rolls as varied as marine engineers, stores officers and ships captains.
+Being active for over 50 years we have seen a large number of ex-cadets move into the defence force fulfilling roles as varied as marine engineers, stores officers and ships captains.

 TS Magnus began as the Sea Cadets and then became the Naval Reserve Cadets.
 It is now known as the Australian Naval Cadets.